Refining the core Ticketmaster experience

 Also, I was mindful that users would screenshot this message and share on social media.
 However, this message wouldn’t only cover popular concerts and sports but also arts & theater and family events, so it’d have to cover those cases.

 The new message is colloquial, it also appeals to the fan’s emotions, giving encouraging them to be excited about their upcoming event.
-Plus, it looks great on Instagram and Twitter.
+Plus, it looks great when shared on social media.
+As of 2025, this content is still live.

 Mobile Ticket Transfer Tooltip

 In 2019, we wanted to encourage transferring tickets whenever we could.
-For one, in order for someone to accept a transferred ticket, they need to create a Ticketmaster account.
 The benefit?
 If you’re going to an event with a group, you can transfer tickets to everyone in your party — that way, you don’t have to be admitted at the same time.
+However, in order for someone to accept a transferred ticket, they need to create a Ticketmaster account.

 When a user views their mobile tickets, we wanted to surface a modal to encourage them to transfer their tickets.
 The user can dismiss this modal.
 This modal should be as nonintrusive and concise as possible.